espanso/website/docs/command lIne/cli_list.md

 ARGS:
     <target_file>   Defaults to "match/base.yml".
         It contains the relative path of the file you want to edit, such as 'config/default.yml' or 'match/base.yml'.
-        For convenience, you can also specify the name directly and Espanso will figure out the path.
+        For convenience, you can also specify the name directly and espanso will figure out the path.
 For example, specifying 'email' is equivalent to 'match/email.yml'.
 ```
 ## env-path
-Add or remove the 'espanso' command from the PATH
+Add or remove the `espanso` command from the PATH
 ```
 USAGE:
     espanso env-path [FLAGS] [SUBCOMMAND]